Akhilesh0013/Intellifind/README.md

 ##  Acknowledgements

-This project would not have been possible without the amazing tools and services provided by:
+I would like to express our gratitude to the following projects and their contributors for enabling advanced AI experimentation and supporting the open-source ecosystem.

 - **[Azure OpenAI Service](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/)**
   For powering the large language model capabilities that enable natural language understanding and generation.